qdvc-apps/.github/profile/README.md

 ## qdvc-apps

 Quick and dirty, vibe-coded (QDVC) applications.
+A project of [@blairwang-online](https://github.com/blairwang-online/) - but keen for collaborators!

 ### Command-line Python programs